DeveloperDavo/ts-task1/README.md

 ## Assumptions

-- Only Chrome needs to be supported
+- Only latest version of Chrome needs to be supported

 ## Task